liu3zhenlab/protmap/README.md

 # protmap
-To map proteins to genomic DNA sequences using miniprot
+To map proteins to genomic DNA sequences using miniprot and identify a "best-matched" protein to each mapping locus

 ### Dependency
 [miniprot](https://github.com/lh3/miniprot.git) must be installed and accessible in the system’s environment PATH.